JonesN3/spotify_terminal/README.md

 If you have root access, pretty simple.
 Just extract the tar, go to the folder, and run
 <code>'make install'</code>.

 If you don't have root access, you can install libspotify in your home folder.
-For what i will explain i will that you installed it to '~/usr/local/lib', with the command
+For what i will explain i will assume that you hvave installed it to '~/usr/local/lib', with the command
 <code>'make install prefix=~/usr/local/lib'</code>

-If you stilled it into the home folder, you have to update some PATHS, if you already haven't
+If you installed it into the home folder, you have to update some PATHS, if you already haven't

 <code>export PKG_CONFIG_PATH=$HOME/local/lib/pkgconfig:$PKG_CONFIG_PATH</code>